-CSE Rule Corporate Governance Compliance Extent of Adoption Reference Principles Status 9.7.1 Fitness of Directors Complaint The Company ensures that the Board of Directors fulfill the assessment and CEO criteria set out in the Listing Rules 9.7.4 Fitness of Directors Complaint The Directors and the CEO has provided the declaration confirming that they and CEO satisfy the Fit and Proper Assessment Criteria during the year.
-9.7.5 Disclosure in the Compliant All Directors and the CEO met the fit and proper assessment criteria Annual Report stipulated in the listing rule of the CSE as of 31st March 2025.
+CSE Rule Corporate Governance Compliance Extent of Adoption Reference Principles Status 9.7.1 Fitness of Directors and CEO Complaint The Company ensures that the Board of Directors fulfill the assessment criteria set out in the Listing Rules 0.7.7 0 1 : 1 9.7.4 Fitness of Directors Complaint The Directors and the CEO has provided the declaration confirming that they and CEO satisfy the Fit and Proper Assessment Criteria during the year.
+9.7.5 Disclosure in the Annual Report Compliant All Directors and the CEO met the fit and proper assessment criteria stipulated in the listing rule of the CSE as of 31st March 2025.
 9.8.1 Minimum number of Compliant The Board consist of Ten Directors as of 31st March 2025.
-Directors 9.8.2 Independent Directors Compliant Three Directors are Independent Directors as per the criteria for minimum number of independent directors.
+7.0.1 Directors Compliant The Board consist of fell Biroctors as of orset march 2020.
+9.8.2 Independent Directors Compliant Three Directors are Independent Directors as per the criteria for minimum number of independent directors.
 9.8.3 Independent Directors Compliant All NEDs have submitted their confirmations on Independence as per the criteria set by the Company, which is in line with the regulatory requirements.
-9.8.5 Disclosure relating to Compliant Each Independent Director signed and submitted a declaration regarding his/ Directors her independence.
+9.8.5 Disclosure relating to Directors Compliant Each Independent Director signed and submitted a declaration regarding hi her independence.
 The Board assessed the independence declared by the Director.
-9.9 Alternate Directors Not Applicable None of the Directors have appointed Alternate Directors 9.10.1 Disclosure relating to Directors Not Applicable 9.10.2 Disclosure relating to Compliant No new directors were appointed during the year under review.
-Directors Please refer to pages 58 to 61 for the brief resume of each Director.
-9.10.3 Disclosure relating to Compliant All changes to Board Committees were immediately informed to the Colombo Directors Stock Exchange.
-9.10.4 9.10.4 Disclosure relating to Compliant Corporate Governance, Pages 151 to 175 of the Ann Corporate Governance, Pages 151 to 175 of the Annual Report contains the Directors relevant information.
+9.9 Alternate Directors Not Applicable None of the Directors have appointed Alternate Directors 9.10.1 Disclosure relating to Directors Not Applicable 9.10.2 Disclosure relating to Directors Compliant No new directors were appointed during the year under review.
+Please refer to pages 58 to 61 for the brief resume of each Director.
+9.10.3 Disclosure relating to Directors Compliant All changes to Board Committees were immediately informed to the Colombo Stock Exchange.
+9.10.4 Disclosure relating to Directors Compliant Corporate Governance, Pages 151 to 175 of the Annual Report contains the relevant information.
 For profile of the board members, please refer to pages 58 to 61.
-9.11.1-3 Nominations and Governance Committee Compliant With effect from 29th May 2024, the committee was established.
-9.11.4 Composition of the Compliant The Nominations and Governance Committee of the Company comprises Nominations and · two Independent Non-Executive Directors.
-And one Non-independent Non- Governance Committee Executive Director.
-9.11.5 Functions of the Compliant Refer the Nominations and Governance Committee Report on page 189.
-Nominations and Governance Committee 9.11.6 Disclosures in Annual Not Applicable Report 9.12.
-1 Remuneration Compliant Refer the Remuneration Committee Report on page 188.
-Committee 9.12.6 Composition of Compliant The Remuneration Committee of the Company comprises two Independent the Remuneration Non-Executive Directors.
+9.11.1-3 Nominations and Compliant With effect from 29th May 2024, the committee was established.
+7.11.1-3 Governance Committee Compliant with effect from 27th May 2024, the committee was established.
+9.11.4 Composition of the Nominations and Governance Committee Compliant The Nominations and Governance Committee of the Company comprises two Independent Non-Executive Directors.
 And one Non-independent Non-Executive Director.
-Committee
+9.11.5 Functions of the Nominations and Governance Committee Compliant Refer the Nominations and Governance Committee Report on page 189.
+9.11.6 Disclosures in Annual Report Not Applicable 9.12.
+1 Remuneration Committee Compliant Refer the Remuneration Committee Report on page 188.
+9.12.6 Composition of the Remuneration Committee Compliant The Remuneration Committee of the Company comprises two Independent Non-Executive Directors.
+And one Non-independent Non-Executive Director.